 Round Mountain is a seldom visited gem in comparison to other local peaks in the area.
 With a somewhat aggressive climb to its bald summit, you won’t be short for adventure or exhilarating views.

-This 2.5 mile, one way, hike is over moderate to steep terrain.
+The alternative trail starts at the same location, making a loop possible.
 From the parking lot continue to walk up the dirt road for around 0.25 miles to the trailhead for Noonmark Mountain, which is also a private driveway.
 Follow the drive to the foot trail which diverges to the right 0.2 mi. from the road just before reaching a large barn.
 From this point the trail is moderate as it follows an old woods road.
 At about 1.5 miles from the trailhead you will come to the Round Mountain Trail on the left.
 This trail intersection can be easily missed if one isn’t paying close attention.
 From here the climb begins to be a bit more serious.
 The terrain steepens as you ascend and eventually you will come to more open rock scrambling.
 This is a lead in to the summit views and rocky outcropping found on the summit area.

 This makes for a challenging snowshoe with steep patches and rock scrambling.